 If you don’t pay your personal income tax, you can be charged with tax evasion, failure to file, and failure to pay.
 You wind up paying penalties and interest based on your tax debt balance.

-If you don’t withhold or remit payroll taxes, you can be hit with failure to file, failure to pay, and interest as well, but you may also receive harsher punishment.
-You may owe higher penalties and substantial amounts of money, for which the IRS can take your personal property, bank accounts, and other assets to pay.
+If you don’t withhold or remit payroll taxes, you can be hit with all kinds of penalties for back payroll taxes such as failure to file, failure to pay, and interest as well, but you may also receive harsher punishment.
+You may owe higher penalties and substantial amounts of money on your back payroll taxes, for which the IRS can take your personal property, bank accounts, and other assets to pay.

 FYI, you cannot discharge payroll tax penalties with bankruptcy.
-Owners, partners, and corporate officers are all held personally liable for unpaid payroll taxes:
+Owners, partners, and corporate officers are all held personally liable for unpaid payroll taxes, including consequences such as:

 • You may be imprisoned.